jp4711/GettingAndCleaningDataAssignment2/Codebook.md

 Description of the original data can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-### The following steps are performed to generated required data set:
+### The following steps are performed to generated required data sets

 ####Step 1: Merges the training and the test sets to create one data set.